ZizhouJia/pyson/README.md

     ]
 }
 ```
-The regist object in pyson begin with '@' following the regist object name.
+The **regist object** in pyson begin with **'@'** following the regist object name.
 The parameters can be represented with a dict.
 The key is the parameter name and the value is the actual value we pass into the callee function.
 The param name can also be ignored, the object 'Student' can be written as the following:
 ```javascript
 @Student('Tom',18,1.78,true,none,["Harry","Danny","Neo"])
 ```
-likes the PySON object before, it can also parsed into the python dict with the from_file method
+likes the **PySON object** before, it can also parsed into the python dict with the **pyson.from_file** method
 ```python
 import pyson
 pyson_object=pyson.from_file("input.pyson")
 print(pyson_object)
 ```
 ### The Module Object Type
-The PySON object can also call the Python package and the buildin function.
+The **PySON object** can also call the Python package and the buildin function.
-Here we use the module object to name this representation.
+Here we use the **module object** to name this representation.
-Different with the regist object, the moudule object don't have to be registed, the python package and buildin function can directly called with the origin package name and function name.
+Different with the **regist object**, the **moudule object** don't have to be registed, the python package and buildin function can directly called with the origin package name and function name.
 ```javascript
 {
     array:numpy.Array([1,2,3,4,5]),